wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 II.

-Report of the Committee — Declaration of
+Report of the Committee--Declaration of
 War.

 1 NOW, when there was an end made of